Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/readme.md

 ## Utility network

 * [Configure subnetwork trace](WPF.Viewer/Samples/UtilityNetwork/ConfigureSubnetworkTrace) - Get a server-defined trace configuration for a given tier and modify its traversability scope, add new condition barriers and control what is included in the subnetwork trace result.
+* [Create load report](WPF.Viewer/Samples/UtilityNetwork/CreateLoadReport) - Demonstrates the creation of a simple electric distribution report.
+It traces downstream from a given point and adds up the count of customers and total load per phase.
 * [Display content of utility network container](WPF.Viewer/Samples/UtilityNetwork/DisplayUtilityNetworkContainer) - A utility network container allows a dense collection of features to be represented by a single feature, which can be used to reduce map clutter.
 * [Display utility associations](WPF.Viewer/Samples/UtilityNetwork/DisplayUtilityAssociations) - Create graphics for utility associations in a utility network.
 * [Perform valve isolation trace](WPF.Viewer/Samples/UtilityNetwork/PerformValveIsolationTrace) - Run a filtered trace to locate operable features that will isolate an area from the flow of network resources.